sleepingrhino/sleepingrhino.github.io/_drafts/2016-08-25-progamming1.markdown

 We've created a perfect illusion which solved our problem of how to program these real machines we had.
 A simple yet powerful trick.

+So what I would like for anyone who thinks about the topic of programming or programming languages to keep in mind is that the languages which we use to write our programs are defined on abstract, virtual and often times non-deterministic machines and we merely implement those languages using the hardware and possibilities currently available to us in order to emulate the intended behavior of the fantasy machine on which they are actually supposed to be run on.

+This mind set will allow you to clearly seperate the language specification from its implementation with all its nuances and implementation details.
+It will also allow you to on the one hand think about the language itself and what language features the programmer needs in order to express his intent and on the other hand how to best implement those features.

 -FL